idexus/Sharp.UI/doc/propertybindings.md

 # Property Bindings

 `Sharp.UI` provides a way to bind properties of an element to a source, so that when the source changes, the property changes as well.
-You can bind a property by using the fluent method e.g. `Text()`, `TextColor()` etc. and calling in lambda the method `Path()` to specify the property you want to bind to.
+You can bind a property by using the fluent method e.g. `Text()`, `TextColor()` etc. and calling the method `Path()` to specify the property you want to bind to.

 ```cs